 Your resume should be tailored for those who read for speed and those who read for details.

 Resume length is one of those issues that vexes job seekers.
-So we asked a panel of experts to weigh in on the matter: “Should you have a one-page resume or a two-page resume?”
+So we asked a panel of experts to weigh in on the matter: “Should a resume be one page long, or is it okay to have two pages or more?”
 Here’s what they said.

 Pro: One-page resume

-“Ideally, your resume should be one page, because recruiters and managers have short attention spans,” says Jennifer Brooks, senior associate director of the MBA Career Management Center at UNC Kenan-Flagler Business School in Chapel Hill, North Carolina.
+“Ideally, your resume should be one page, because recruiters and managers have short attention spans,” says Jennifer Brooks, a North Carolina–based career counselor.
 “It’s your ad; it doesn’t have to be comprehensive.
 If you feel the need to write down everything you’ve done in your entire career, you’re not thinking about the buyer, who just needs to know what’s relevant.”

 Her tip for keeping your resume short and easy for the “buyer:” Use a summary statement.
 “It’s better than a career objective,” she says.
 “It’s what you want me to know about you in a nutshell.
 That makes it easy for recruiters to know your focus and your skills.”